ValeriaKharchenko/social_network/README.md

 // https://github.com/ValeriaKharchenko/social_network

 ### BACKLOG [Questions&Suggestions]:
-    [ TODO ] - 2.
-Optimized DockerFile (Minimized => ...:alpine)

     [ OPTIONAL ] 1.
 Some  quick popUp notification (when post is created or if wasn't successful) [ OPTIONAL ] 2.
 ON POST - Clicking on author it will bring it user profilepage [ OPTIONAL ] 3.
-GROUP EVENT (time) - fix the time lagging (status need to change faster for time) [ OPTIONAL ] 6.
-NOTIFICATION - one button to convert  all to  seen&clicked status
+GROUP EVENT (time) - fix the time lagging (status need to change faster for time)

     [ERRORS] - Some error handling ?

     [[[ BEFORE AUDIT ]]]